Graduate School

 No more than 9 credits of blanket-numbered courses, other than thesis (or research-in-lieu-of-thesis for nonthesis programs), may be applied toward the minimum 45-credit master's degree.
 While internship credit (510) is not considered a blanket-numbered course, no more than 6 credits of internship may be applied toward a 45-credit master's degree.
 The internship credit limit is in addition to the 9-credit blanket-hour limit.

-No more than 15 blanket-numbered credits may be applied toward the minimum 108-credit doctoral program.
+No more than 15 blanket-numbered credits, other than thesis, may be applied toward the minimum 108-credit doctoral program.

 No more than 3 credits of blanket-numbered courses in each field of study may be used in the MAIS program; thesis credits or research paper credits are exempt from this limitation.